Lapsus$

-Lapsus$, stylised as LAPSUS$ and classified by Microsoft as DEV-0537, is an international extortion-focused hacker group known for its various cyberattacks against companies and government agencies.
+Lapsus$, stylised as LAPSUS$ and classified by Microsoft as Strawberry Tempest and more recently identified as or a part of ShinyHunters, is an international extortion-focused hacker group known for its various cyberattacks against companies and government agencies.
+The group was active in several countries, and has had its members arrested in Brazil and the UK in 2022.
+According to City of London Police at least two of the members were teenagers.

-Unlike most hacker groups, Lapsus$ is known for using the messaging app Telegram for communications to the public, including recruitment and posting sensitive data from their victims, although the group's usage of Telegram has diminished.
-The composition of the group has also been noted, with at least two of the members being teenagers.
-Lapsus$' attack vector is through social engineering; once the group has gained the credentials to a privileged employee within the target organisation, the group then attempts to obtain sensitive data through a variety of means, including using remote desktop tools.
+Lapsus$ uses a variety of attack vectors, including social engineering, MFA fatigue, SIM swapping, and targeting suppliers.
+Once the group has gained the credentials to a privileged employee within the target organisation, the group then attempts to obtain sensitive data through a variety of means, including using remote desktop tools.
+Attempts at extortion follow.
+Initially, the messaging app Telegram had been used for communications to the public, including recruitment and posting sensitive data from their victims.

-The first major noted cyberattack attributed to Lapsus$ was against the Brazilian Health Ministry's computer systems in December 2021.
-In March 2022, Lapsus$ gained notoriety for a series of cyberattacks against large tech companies, including Microsoft, Nvidia, and Samsung.
+The first major cyberattack attributed to Lapsus$ was against the Brazilian Health Ministry's computer systems in December 2021.
+Lapsus$ gained notoriety for a series of cyberattacks against large tech companies, including Microsoft, Nvidia, and Samsung.
 Following these attacks, the City of London Police announced that it had made seven arrests in connection to a police investigation into Lapsus$.
-Although the group had been considered inactive by April 2022, the group is believed to have re-emerged in September 2022 with a series of data breaches against various large companies through a similar attack vector, including Uber and Rockstar Games, with subsequent arrests again by City of London Police.
+Although the group had been considered inactive by April 2022, it is believed to have re-emerged in September 2022 with a series of data breaches against various large companies through a similar attack vector, including Uber and Rockstar Games, with subsequent arrests again by City of London Police, and Brazilian police.
+The group appears to have become inactive after September 2022, with members perhaps dispersing to other groups, and the conviction of two British members.
+One of the group's founding members, Arion Kurtaj, was given an order to indefinitely remain in a secure psychiatric facility.